 | Payment Methods | GET /api/v1/payment_method/{payment_method_id} | ✅ | ✅ (empty body) |

-POST /api/v1/subscriptions/create additionally requires the Idempotency-Key header.
-When retrying with the same key, the server will return the originally created subscription object.
+POST /api/v1/subscriptions/create also requires an additional Idempotency-Key header.
+When retrying with the same key, the server returns the originally created subscription object.

 Idempotency

-The following endpoints support idempotency using merchant-defined IDs as keys:
+The following endpoints support idempotency using merchant-defined keys:

 | Endpoint | Idempotency Key |